fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"Yeah...
 I'll take Trasport 5 to get to Malta for ressuply after the lunch and when I get back I'll tag for LionHeart.
 Me, Djanni, Cabby at the night."_

 _"Now that we are okay with this: I'll say Soldaire we'll need to do some exchanges on your documents, even those classified.
 Just red paper, but some of this could leav HSF on a problem if not followed.
 Also, I'll look for your stas and see if there'll be any supplement need: I don't believe it will be needed, but I'll double check.
-I'll check also your stats regularly, at least once in a month during next d"_
+I'll check also your stats regularly, at least once in a month during next two or three years.
+I don't think there was any real problem, but better safe than sorry.
+You can go now, Jiminy."_ said Lesley, and Joshua got out the infirmary.

+He was walking to the main level in the ORSL 1 platform, sitting on one of the banks Dumont put there so they could take some time and just let the hair down.
+He needed so much this...

+_"Bees on your bucket, Jiminy?"_ said a very faint voice around him, making he springs.
+He looked around and saw a small, Tinkerbell-like light.